Alliedium/awesome-devops/06_sep_2022_docker_best_practices_ii/docker_best-practices_ii_06_sep_2022.md

 ```

 Building process takes about 0.2s.
-Since there is no `-t` option in the `docker build` command and no instructions after `FROM $BASE_IMAGE` in the `Dockerfile-app`, the image built on this step coincides with the base image.
+Since there is no `-t` option in the `docker build` command, and no instructions after `FROM $BASE_IMAGE` in the `Dockerfile-app`, the image built on this step coincides with the base image.

 30. Get the list of images